Philipp Manes: A Thresienstadt Chronicle

 The book’s editors Ben Barkow and Klaus Leist spoke about the book and read passages from it.
 The session was be chaired by Victoria Glendinning.

-Ben Barkow is the director of The Wiener Library, the author of Alfred Wiener and the Making of the Holocaust Library and editor of Testaments of the Holocaust.
+Ben Barkow is Director of The Wiener Library and the author of Arthur Wiener and the Making of the Holocaust Library.Klaus Leist

 Victoria Glendinning is a critic, broadcaster, novelist and award-winning biographer (the latest, Leonard Woolf).
 She is President of English PEN.